What are Your Homocysteine Levels?

 Anyone who has a family history of heart disease, stroke, diabetes or cognitive degeneration.
 Additionally, anyone who has already been diagnosed with any of these conditions should be monitoring their homocysteine levels.
 Individuals who have a family history or personal history of alcoholism or kidney disease will also be at risk.

-The best way to test homocysteine levels is through a combination lab that looks at other factors involved in cardiovascular health such as C-Reactive Protein, Lp(a) and the VAP test.
-I recommend the CardioPower test here that looks at all of these key cardiovascular factors and much more.
+The best way to test homocysteine levels is through a combination lab that looks at other factors involved in cardiovascular health such as C-Reactive Protein, Lp(a), lipids, liver enzymes, B12 levels and so much more.
+Getting a Comprehensive Blood Analysis is a great blood test that allows us to look at all these factors of your health.

 Elevated Homocysteine Levels: